samoslab/samos/README.md

 #### Live Integration Tests

-The live integration tests run against a live runnning skycoin node, so before running the test, we need to start a skycoin node.
+The live integration tests run against a live runnning samos node, so before running the test, we need to start a samos node.

-After the skycoin node is up, run the following command to start the live tests:
+After the samos node is up, run the following command to start the live tests:

 ```sh
 ./ci-scripts/integration-test.live.sh -v